||Harry Williams...About me|

 I'm a strong believer in the value of fieldwork and I encourage students to incorporate fieldwork into their thesis research.
 I also encourage students to participate in professional aspects of their education - this includes presenting their work at regional, national and international conferences and co-authoring journal articles.

-For more on my academic record, see my CV and Faculty Profile System page (links to the left).
+For more on my academic record, see my CV and Faculty Information System page (links to the left).